sourcesync/gemini_workshop/README.md

 ```>> cd notebooks/ExploreTheRFSignalDataset```

-* launch the notebook server via the run_jupyter.sh script with path to the dataset:
+* Launch the notebook server via the run_jupyter.sh script with path to the dataset:

 ```>> ./run_jupyter.sh  /path/to/dataset```

-* the script will output the URL you should enter into your browser.
+* The script will output the URL you should use.
+Browse to that location in your favorite browser.
+You will land in the jupyter environment.
+Choose the "ExploreTheRFSignalDataset" notebook in the left hand pane to launch it.
+Follow the directions inside the notebook.

 # Training A Deep Learning-based Signal Vectorizer